 Law Schools: I finished my last year of law school (doubling student loans from all of my former education) at Seattle University School of Law, which was then called UPS Law School in Tacoma.
 Transferring those Washington credits back to my former school, I was awarded a Juris Doctorate Degree from The University of Oklahoma School of Law in 1988.
-Part of my coursework for my law degree was earned at The Queen's College, University of Oxford in England.
+Part of my law degree coursework was earned at The Queen's College, University of Oxford in England.

 Undergraduate Schools: My 1984 Bachelor of Arts Degree and some Master's degree coursework are from The University of Oklahoma in - major in history and minor in psychology, also classes in electrical engineering and physical therapy and a summer studying Political Science and History at Rewley House, University of Oxford summer program on a scholarship.

 Volunteer Work: In the thirty years I've lived in Thurston County, it has been a pleasure to work with a dozen different organizations helping our community.
-I am active and volunteer at church, including past service on the board, service as vice-president, president of the board. and other committees and activities.
+I am active and volunteer at church, including past service on the board, service as vice-president, president of the board, and other committees and activities.
 I teach and mentor other attorneys at the Thurston County Volunteer Legal Clinic.
-I also ran for public office in 2018, losing in a tight race for the position of Thurston County Commissioner.
+I also ran for public office in 2018, losing in a tight race for Thurston County Commissioner's position.